chakra-ui/chakra-ui/.changeset/unlucky-spies-wonder.md

   This is necessary to ensure that computed styles are included in the initial server payload (during streaming).

+  The `use client` directive is still required to be added to the top of the page-related file.
+This is a limitation of CSS-in-JS libraries and Emotion for now.

+  > Note: Make sure to include the `<head>` tag in your layout component
+  > otherwise it will not work.

   ```jsx live=false
   // app/layout.tsx
   "use client"